LionelBeato/coatimundis/Week-9/Day-43/OVERVIEW.md

 5. In your `Runner`, wrap the list code with a `while (true)` block so that the code continously updates.

-6. Test your code with Postman!
-Here is an example mutation query with my code:
+6. Test your code with Postman! **Take note that GraphQL seems picky about your formatting and indentation.** Here is an example mutation query with my code:

 ```GraphQL